engineerapart/TheRemoteFreelancer/docs/_posts/2017-09-05-why-people-hate-upwork.md

 ---
 layout: post
-title:  "Why people hate Upwork"
+title:  "Why do people hate Upwork?"
 date:   2017-09-04 10:35:01 -0700
 published: true
 ---

 My name is [Andy Chase][andychase].
 I've been working as a freelance software engineer for about 5 years.
 When I started working I used Upwork (then called oDesk) to find clients.

+See my list of [alternatives to upwork here](/)!

 # Upwork is the Tinder of Freelance